theflashbum/fcss/ReadMe.txt

 /** How To Use The TextFieldFactory **/

-// This assumes you are using the StyleSheetManager.
+// This assumes you are have created a StyleSheetCollection.
 If not, you will have to
 // create a new FStyleSheet, parse css data then pass that into the factory.

-// Create a new factory and pass in a reference to a IStyleSheet var tff:TextFieldFactory = new TextFieldFactory(StyleSheetManager.collection);
+// Create a new factory and pass in a reference to a IStyleSheet and an IApplicator var tff:TextFieldFactory = new TextFieldFactory(styleSheetCollection, tfApplicator);

 // The first param is the id and the second is the calls.
 It will
 // automatically add # and . to the string to "emulate" how